Classical, Concerts, Other genres

 In the summer semester of 2026, the Freiburg Research and Teaching Center(FZM) is organizing a lecture series on the topic of improvisation from various specialist perspectives and facets.
 In addition to ten lectures by members of the FZM and guests, which will take place on Wednesdays in the lecture hall of the University's Musicology Department, events with improvisational-musical performances or cross-genre performances are planned on five Monday evenings at the College of Music, two of which are part of the FZM event series "musik + wissen".

-Here you will find the short program (pdf) (this file is not barrier-free) with all individual dates of the public lecture series.
+Here you can find the brochure (pdf) (this file is not barrier-free) for the public lecture series with all individual dates.

 The Freiburg Research and Teaching Center (FZM) is a joint institution of the College of Music and the University campus Freiburg with the aim of mutual networking in music-related research and teaching.